 Since SSDs are faster and more power-efficient, they have an advantage over HDDs while running multiple virtual machines that may require a significant amount of read/write operations.

 Depending on your use case and budget you can choose any of these CPUs for your virtualization needs.
-Moreover, the CPUs mentioned in this list are not only good for virtualization but for any general usage – like gaming, streaming, editing etc.
+Moreover, the CPUs mentioned in this list are not only suitable for virtualization but for any general usage – like gaming, streaming, editing etc.